 With regards to Spelling, we intend for our children to be secure in their phonics knowledge and use blending and segmenting to help them spell accurately.
 Pupils will be taught how to work out and clarify the meanings of unknown words; words with more than one meaning and the relationships between words.

-In Key Stage One, phonics is taught in small groups following the LCP programme.
+In Key Stage One, phonics is taught in small groups following Letters and Sounds, Jolly Phonics and the LCP programme.
 A banded reading scheme called ‘Bug Club’, published by Pearson, is used throughout school (supplemented by Oxford Reading Tree) until children are confident ‘free readers’, at which point they are able to select from our well-stocked library.
 Children from Year One to Year Six take part in weekly 'guided' reading sessions during which they develop their reading (decoding) and comprehension (understanding) skills and knowledge of the structure and feature of texts.

 Children in Key Stage Two are taught grammar, punctuation and spelling within and in addition to the daily English lessons.
 These follow the expectations for each year group, as published in the National Curriculum.

 Children apply their growing knowledge of grammar, punctuation and spelling to each piece of written work and they have regular opportunities to write within English and across the curriculum.

 English in Action

 Reading ambassadors from local schools in the Pendle area met to promote a love of reading.